The Rongai Route - Kilimanjaro

-You can climb the Rongai route year-round, but it may be wet and cold which means you should be equipped with the right waterproof gear.
+You can climb the Rongai route all-year-round, but it may be wet and cold, which means you will need waterproof gear.
 Consider climbing between January–March and June–October.
 Note that April, May and November are the wettest months.
+Learn more.

 What should I pack and what equipment do I need?

-While trekking tour operators may supply some of the gear you’ll need, there are a few non-negotiables you will need that includes waterproof gear, a headlamp, sunglasses, appropriate hiking boots, personal medication, a non-disposable water bottle and a cap or a beanie for example.
+While trekking tour operators may supply some of the gear required, there are a few non-negotiables you will need, and that includes waterproof outerwear, a headlamp, sunglasses, appropriate hiking boots, personal medication, a non-disposable water bottle and a cap or a beanie for example.
 Learn more.

 Before you start your hiking escapade to the summit of Mount Kilimanjaro, you will need to establish how to get there, and the best mode of transport to suit your itinerary or tour.
 Travellers flying from the UK, the US, Australia or Canada and other parts of the world have a few options to explore.
 Learn more.